The5w2h/dotnetcore-bulkybook/README.md

   - Controller ▶️ UNIT OF WORK ▶️ Entity Framework and DB
   - DBSet1 ...
 DBSetn, SaveChanges().
 So, for multiple transactions are handled by a ❓ single SaveChanges() method.

-## 💡: Steps for adding a new Model in DOTNET CORE:
+## 💡Steps for adding a new Model in DOTNET CORE:
 * Add a new model class add the prop with DataAnnotations
 * Migrate using NuGet Package Console
 	```powerShell